dhis2-metadata/TB_HH/docs/tb_hh-design.md

         end
   end
   A <--> id3 <--> B

 ```

 ### Program Structure and Design

 The design of the tracker follows WHO recommendations for reporting on TB preventive activities among household contacts.
 The program allows retrospective and close to real-time data entry.
 User receives feedback messages and recommendations based on entered data.
 These recommendations are not restrictive and are meant to support data entry and possibly identify gaps in the quality of service delivery.
-The program is divided into the following stages: Registration, Screening, TPT and TPT Outcome.
+The program is divided into the following stages: Enrollment, Screening and Testing, TPT and TPT Outcome.

   1. Enrollment